mrciolino/wiki-backup/Events/reuniting-in-gothriathon.md

 ## Os Comes Willingly
 The party attack Os and his dwarven guards, trying to capture him.
 Spoops intervenes, trying to negotiate peace between the party and Os while fighting back Bazzvrah and saving Narascus from being beaten by Os and the dwarves.
 Os, Meade, and Narascus come to terms.
 Os surrenders, asking that he he brought back to Altricia to answer for his crimes against capitalism and to negotiate peace.
 The party fully reunites and sails back to Altricia.

+While Os and Narascus clashed initially, their meeting allowed Os to finally confront Narascus, who recognized his mistake(and had an existential crisis along the way).
+During the journey home, Os was accepted back into the party, exonerated and forgiven.